okta/okta-sdk-dotnet/docs/UserTypeApi.md

 List all User Types

-Fetches all User Types in your org
+Lists all User Types in your org

 ### Example
 ```csharp